 What if it rains on the day of the camp?

 Every effort will be made to hold the camp [ there are currently NO indoor facilities available for our camps].
 If all three sessions are rained out, the athlete will be refunded 1/2 of her fee by August 1.
 This amount will be prorated when completing one or more rotations.
 Camp fees may not be transferred to the following year.

 What is the difference between the Classic and Academic camps?

-The academic requirements that a prospective player must meet in order to be accepted into the Academic camps.
-For additional information about those requirements, please see the individual camp pages.
+The academic recommendations that a prospective player is suggested to meet in order to be accepted into the Academic camps.
+For additional information about those recommendations, please see the individual camp pages.
 Northeast Academic , Pennsbury Classic.

 How will coaches know my game ability if they only see me at skill work?

 College coaches are looking for potential and targeting athletes they may want to watch more closely at a later date.
 They are looking for very specific things.
-If you are looking to be seen in an in-game environment please check out our EXCEL Camps.
+If you are looking to be seen in an in-game camp environment please check out our EXCEL Camps.

 Coaches enter the camp with very specific recruiting agendas.
 They know exactly what they are looking for.
 Yes, it only takes a few swings and a few pitches for coaches to know if you are the kind of player they need to watch further.
 Remember: this is a time for coaches to target athletes they will want to watch play during the tournament.
 Make each rep count!

 Will all the coaches who are listed on the NFCA site actually attend the camp?

 The NFCA cannot control whether or not the coaches attend, but the coaches listed have indicated their commitment to attend.

 I signed up for the wrong camp.
 Can I switch?

 No, the NFCA will provide color-coded t-shirts and numbers to be worn on camp days.
 The color will signify your graduation year.

 What is a session?